 New York Statutory Durable Power of Attorney Form

 New York statutory durable power of attorney is a document that allows an individual to appoint an agent to conduct financial matters on their behalf.
-The principal still retains the right to perform all financial tasks, and the agent’s authority will continue if the principal becomes incapacitated and can no longer manage their affairs.
+The principal will still be able to perform all financial tasks.
+If they become incapacitated, the agent’s authority will not terminate, and they’ll be able to continue to manage the principal’s affairs.

 New York Statutory Durable Power of Attorney Form

 New York statutory durable power of attorney is a document that allows an individual to appoint an agent to conduct financial matters on their behalf.
-The principal still retains the right to perform all financial tasks, and the agent’s authority will continue if the principal becomes incapacitated and can no longer manage their affairs.
+The principal will still be able to perform all financial tasks.
+If they become incapacitated, the agent’s authority will not terminate, and they’ll be able to continue to manage the principal’s affairs.

 New York statutory durable power of attorney is a document that allows an individual to appoint an agent to conduct financial matters on their behalf.
-The principal still retains the right to perform all financial tasks, and the agent’s authority will continue if the principal becomes incapacitated and can no longer manage their affairs.
+The principal will still be able to perform all financial tasks.
+If they become incapacitated, the agent’s authority will not terminate, and they’ll be able to continue to manage the principal’s affairs.

 1. Home »